wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-30-Netconf_Python_Part1.md

 For all the examples, we will use a Cisco sandbox environment delivered by [Cisco Devnet](https://developer.cisco.com).
 Go check out Devnet..
 To get a list of all sandboxes, check out [this](https://devnetsandbox.cisco.com/) link.
 For this tutorial, I'm using the IOS XE sandbox (see [here](https://devnetsandbox.cisco.com/RM/Diagram/Index/38ded1f0-16ce-43f2-8df5-43a40ebf752e?diagramType=Topology)).

 ### Netconf and Python: first steps
 Let's check if everything works.
 We will use the ncclient library to connect to my device in the DevNet sandbox.
-In the sandbox documentation, you'll notice the NETCONF port is set to 10000.
+In the sandbox documentation, you'll notice the NETCONF port is set to 10000 (standard NETCONF port is 830)

 Below script speaks for itself.
 If all works well you will see that you successfully created a connection between your SSH client (ncclient) and the IOS XE NETCONF agent.